Anti-Slavery and Trafficking Statement – 2023-2024

 Organisation Structure

 Cambridge Weight Plan Ltd manufactures products for The 1:1 Diet by Cambridge Weight Plan brand at our site located at Weldon North Industrial Estate in Corby, Northants.
 We currently employ c.
-250 staff.
+190 Employee Stakeholders.

-Cambridge Weight Plan manufactures all sachets, bars and tubs in-house, whilst the ‘Ready to Drink’ range and ‘Step Up’ meals are manufactured by third party partners.
+Cambridge Weight Plan manufactures all sachets, bars and tubs in-house, whilst the 'Ready to Drink' range, 'Ready to Snack' range and 'Step Up' meals are manufactured by third party partners.

-In the UK, The Republic of Ireland, Germany and Portugal the Company sells and markets The 1:1 Diet by Cambridge Weight Plan brand through independent sales Consultants.
+In the UK and The Republic of Ireland the Company sells and markets The 1:1 Diet by Cambridge Weight Plan brand through independent sales Consultants.

 Around the world The 1:1 Diet by Cambridge Weight Plan is sold through an extensive independent distributor network.